tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 ## Security property

 * EUF-CMA : EUF-CMA (Existential Unforgeability under Chosen Message Attack) [GMR88] is a security notion for digital signature schemes.
-It guarantees that an adversary, even with access to a signing oracle, cannot forge a valid signature for an unknown message.
+It guarantees that an adversary, even with access to a signing oracle, cannot forge a valid signature for an arbitrary message.
 EUF-CMA provides strong protection against forgery attacks, ensuring the integrity and authenticity of digital signatures by preventing unauthorized modifications or fraudulent signatures.
 Dilithium, Falcon and Sphincs+ provide EUF-CMA security.

 Understanding EUF-CMA security is essential for individual involved in designing or implementing cryptographic systems to ensure the security, reliability, and trustworthiness of digital signature schemes.
 It allows for informed decision-making, vulnerability analysis, compliance with standards, and designing systems that provide strong protection against forgery attacks.